07cs07/Ottran/README.md

 **ஒற்றன் - Ottran** [Tamil](http://en.wikipedia.org/wiki/Tamil_language) meaning of Scout

 **Ottran** is a Objective C implementation of [ImageScout](https://github.com/kaishin/ImageScout), which works in swift too.
 It allows you to find the size and type of a remote image by downloading as little as possible.
+Now supports `PNG`, `JPEG`, `GIF` & `BMP`

 #### Why?